Making your option choices in school? Get inspired and pick the future you want

 • use specialist tools to thin out densely wooded areas

-• harvest trees, strip branches and cut felled tree trunks into specific lengths
+• prune and harvest trees, strip branches and cut felled tree trunks into specific lengths

 • protect the forest against insect pests and disease, particularly young trees